 With frequent train services to Edinburgh, and to a lesser extent North Berwick, Longniddry is in a highly sustainable location.
-The railway station is situated at the heart of the potential development and any new development will take advantage of the existing infrastructure and facilities.
 There are also regular bus services.

 Proximity and walkability

-Proximity and walkability are key to connectivity and integration, creating a walkable neighbourhood structured around a connected network of streets, not roads.
+Proximity and walkability are key to connectivity and integration, creating a walkable neighbourhood structured around a connected network of streets.

 The proposals for Longniddry South are all within a 10-minute walk of the railway station, and 5-minute walk of the village centre and shops.
-This actually means that new development is closer to the village core than many parts of Glassel Park.
-Proposals to further assist integration will include the upgrading of existing connections under the railway line to aid pedestrian and cycle movement.
+Proposals to further assist integration include the upgrading of existing connections under the railway line to aid pedestrian and cycle movement.

 Traffic and access

 Modelling shows that the majority of traffic generated from the new development will typically travel to the A1 via the B6363 (Coal Road) and the Gladsmuir Junction.
 As a result the impact of this development on roads and junctions within the village will be minimal.
 The entire length of the B6363 from the Lorne Bridge to the Gladsmuir Junction has been analysed and a series of improvements are proposed, including widenings and additional road markings.

 From the B6363 there will be three junctions into the Longniddry South development, the middle of which will be the principle access.
 The 30mph limit will start at the southern boundary of the development.
 The development itself is designed for vehicle speeds of no more than 20mph.